Creating KML Folders Through KML IDs

 Introduction

-In the previous example, we learned how to create folders using a feature type fanout.
-In this example, we will be focusing on creating folders through the use of KML IDs and KML parent attributes.
-This approach is best for when you want direct control over folder naming and parent-child relationships for as many levels deep as you want.
+In the previous example, we learned how to create folders using a fanout feature type.
+In this example, we will focus on creating folders using KML IDs and KML parent attributes.
+This approach is best when you want direct control over folder naming and parent-child relationships for as many levels deep as you want.
 In other words, this approach is for creating a custom folder hierarchy.

 Not sure what folders are?
 No problem!
 KML folders are what define the nested tree structure in the Google Earth Places pane.
 Check out the article Creating KML Folders by Feature Type Fanout for a full definition.